samuxel/membership/README.md

 membership approval flask application

 If you would like to use this repository:
+1. Install FLASK
-1. Install the requirements.txt file and run the run.py file
+2. Install the requirements.txt file and run the run.py file
-2. configure the email connection in the views.py file
+3. configure the email connection in the views.py file
-3. add a membership.csv file to the membership list folder
+4. add a membership.csv file to the membership list folder

 FYI: for now it is still possible to brute force the token but since its a UUID4 token it would take years to do so.